bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 ### Variant 2
 Often, however, the users on the file systems are not organized in groups, but all directories lie flat next to each other on the entry level.
 Creating a separate ISP node for each user directory repeats the second problem mentioned above and is very time-consuming regarding the number of users.
-It is therefore easier to distinguish the directories according to a pattern, for example after the first character(s): : ^[a,A], ^[b,B], … ,^[z,Z], ^[0-9] (ISP even provides regular expressions at this point!)
-You get 27 or 729 ISP nodes, which automatically include all new directories.
+It is therefore easier to distinguish the directories according to a pattern, for example after the first character(s): :` ^[a,A]`, `^[b,B]`, … ,`^[z,Z]`, `^[0-9]` (IP even provides regular expressions at this point!).
+You get 27 or 729 IP nodes, which automatically include all new directories.
 Unfortunately, the Regular Expressions (RegEx) formulations only capture the directories that exist, not the deleted ones.
-Remedy is possible if you additionally back up all directories of the start path without subdirectories.
+Remedy is possible if you additionally back up all directories of the start path without sub-directories.
 Although this variant is often better than the first, it does not meet all expectations:

 Solving the deleted directories problem is cumbersome.
 The configuration becomes - especially if one distinguishes between the first two letters - very extensive.